howarewoo/Personal-Crypto/README.md

 Your account holdings will be automattically added to your Personal Capital manual account.
 It make take a bit to display on the site.
 You can check the browser console to see what has been updated by pressing ```F12```.

+## Disclaimer

+Use this extension at your own risk.
+I am not responsible for any funds lost from improperly secured API keys.
+API keys added to this extension are NOT secure by default and could potentially be accessed by the browser.
+"Read only" security should be set on the exchange when creating the API key.

+If you are uncomfortable with the browser storing your API keys, do not use this extension.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Donations